Get new exclusive access to healthcare business reports & breaking news

-With this in mind, this article will examine the digital health acceleration post COVID-19.
+With this in mind, Orthogonal took a comprehensive look at digital health acceleration post COVID-19.

-Here are 7 key digital trends that are experiencing the most growth.
+Here are 7 key digital trends they identified that are experiencing the most growth.

 Plus, many preventative treatments have been placed on the backburner due to the coronavirus.
 As such, diseases have had more time to cause damage.